Skip to content

 Logical AND, &&

-Binary logical AND (logical conjunction) operator && returns true if both operands are true, and false otherwise.
-It’s short-circuited, meaning that it would immediately evaluate the whole expression as false if the left operand is false, without evaluating the right one.
+The binary logical AND (logical conjunction) operator && returns true if both operands are true and false otherwise.
+It’s short-circuited, meaning that it immediately evaluates the entire expression as false if the left operand is false, without evaluating the right one.

 Can only be applied to values of type Bool: